 The largest number we can store in 4 bits is 15.

-In hex each column goes from 0 – 15, therefore each column can be represented as a set of nibbles.
+In hex, each column goes from 0 – 15, therefore each column can be represented as a nibble.

 Here’s how we do this: